Block-stacking problem: Statement

 The block-stacking problem is the following puzzle:

 Place $N$ identical rigid rectangular blocks in a stable stack on a table edge in such a way as to maximize the overhang.

 Paterson, Peres, Thorup & Winkler (2007) provide a long list of references on this problem going back to mechanics texts from the middle of the 19th century.

 Variants

 Single-wide

 The single-wide problem involves having only one block at any given level.
-In the ideal case of perfectly rectangular blocks, the solution to the single-wide problem is that the maximum overhang is given by $\sum_{i=1}^{N}\frac{1}{2i}$ times the width of a block.
+In the ideal case of perfectly rectangular blocks and uniform gravitational acceleration (value of g decreases with increase in height), the solution to the single-wide problem is that the maximum overhang is given by $\sum_{i=1}^{N}\frac{1}{2i}$ times the width of a block.
 This sum is one half of the corresponding partial sum of the harmonic series.
 Because the harmonic series diverges, the maximal overhang tends to infinity as $N$ increases, meaning that it is possible to achieve any arbitrarily large overhang, with sufficient blocks.